-Shoppers compare this tummy-control bodysuit to Skims — and it's down to $38: 'So comfy'
+Shoppers compare this tummy-control bodysuit to Skims — and it's down to $30 for Prime Day

 Let's be honest.
 No one wants to spend hours shopping for shapewear only to find that it makes no difference.
-Finding a bodysuit that smooths your body under your favorite outfits and lifts in all the right places is an exercise that we've all taken on at some point or another.
-But now, scoring the right piece is simple, thanks to Shaperx shapewear at Amazon.
-You can get the Shaperx bodysuit — a Skims alternative — for just $38, down from $48.
+Finding a bodysuit that smooths your body under your favorite outfits and lifts in all the right places is an exercise we've all taken on at some point.
+But now, scoring the right piece is simple, thanks to Prime Day's mega-sale on Shaperx shapewear.
+You can get the Shaperx bodysuit — a Skims alternative — starting at just $30 (was $48).
 It contours the body and adds tummy control when you need it.
 And dare we say, it's comfortable?

 A No. 1 Amazon bestseller, this shape-shifting bodysuit comes in nine colors, from black to vibrant pink.
 Added perk: The hook-and-eye closure at the bottom makes bathroom trips a breeze!

 This bodysuit is an affordable option if you're looking to smooth your figure and add tummy control.
-It's made from 80% nylon and 20% spandex, which gives the perfect balance between stretch and compression.
+It's made from 80% nylon and 20% spandex, which perfectly balances the stretch and compression.
 So what makes shoppers rave about this pick?
 Most reviewers compare the smoothing effects to those of Skims bodysuits.
 Yes, it's that good.

 The shapewear smooths your midsection and lifts your bust without giving a tight, compressed feeling.
 Instead, it hugs your body in all the right places, adding a seamless shape.
 The bodysuit is also lined and even comes in a thong design.
 It also has adjustable straps that fit all cup sizes.
 What's not to love?

-Over 11,000 five-star reviewers give the tummy-control bodysuit their stamp of approval.
+Nearly 14,000 five-star reviewers give the tummy-control bodysuit their stamp of approval.

 “I actually love this shapewear!” one shopper wrote.
 “Don’t have extremely high expectations that it’s going to transform you into looking like you just left Dr. Miami's office, but it definitely smooths, hugs and compresses you to accentuate your natural shape!
 Great tummy control, super comfortable and made me look great!"